6 Tips on Pairing Wine and Cheese

 Tip #6: When in doubt, get a firm, nutty cheese.

-If there are several wines being served and you’re not sure which cheese to pair, one of the safest bets and most popular choices with all styles of wines is a firm, nutty cheese.
+When serving several wines, and you’re not sure which cheese to pair, one of the safest bets and most popular choices with all styles of wines is a firm, nutty cheese.
 The cheese will have enough fat to counterbalance tannin in red wine, but enough delicacy to compliment delicate whites.
 A few examples include Swiss, Gruyère, Abbaye de Belloc, Comté Extra, Emmental, and Gouda.

 Get the Wine & Cheese Poster